barricklab/breseq/src/doc/methods.rst

 First, it is generally overdispersed relative to a Poisson distribution, e.g., there are more positions with higher and lower coverage than expected.
 This may represent a bias in the steps used to prepare a DNA fragment library or sequencing differences that cause more reads originating in certain regions of the genome to fail quality filtering steps.
 This overdispersion occurs even when re-sequencing a known genome.
 In fact, there is often a fingerprint of coverage bias where specific stretches consistently have higher or lower coverage than average across different instrument runs and DNA preparations.

-Second, there may be real mutations in the sequenced genome, such as large deletions or duplications.
-Deletions are more common.
-They will add weight to the number of positions where there was no observed coverage or very low coverage.
-Non-zero coverage commonly is present in practice because there may be a small amount of contaminating DNA from a different sample that does not have this deletion or some reads with errors may spuriously match to the deleted region.
-Duplications will add weight to the distribution tail at high coverage values.
+Second, there may be real mutations in the sequenced genome that affect the observed coverage distribution, such as large deletions and duplications.
+Deletions will add weight to low end of the distribution because they cause reference positions to have zero or very low coverage.
+Non-zero coverage commonly is present in practice because there may be a small amount of contaminating DNA from a different sample that does not have this deletion or a small number of reads with errors may spuriously map to the deleted region.
+Duplications and amplifications will add weight to the distribution at higher coverage values.
+Deletions tend to be more common that amplifications during laboratory evolution.

-:program:`breseq` fits a  negative-binomial distribution (an overdispersed Poisson distribution) to read coverage depth observed at unique-only reference positions.
-It uses left censored data to mitigate the effects of deleted regions on the overall fit, by finding the maximum of the distribution and ignores all data with coverage :math:`<` 0.25x this depth.
+:program:`breseq` fits a  negative-binomial distribution (an overdispersed Poisson distribution) to the read coverage depth observed at unique-only reference positions.
+It uses left censored data to mitigate the effects of deleted regions on the overall fit.
+The threshold for censoring is determined by by first finding the read-depth with the maximum representaton in the distribution after moving-average smoothing with a window size of 5.
+Positions with coverage less than half this maximum read-depth are ignored during fitting.

 In this example, circles represent the number of positions in the reference with a given read coverage depth.
 Data points that were censored during fitting are shown in red.
 The solid line is the least-squares best negative binomial fit to the data, and the dashed line is the best Poisson fit.

 Seed and extend algorithm
 *************************

 From the fit coverage distribution, :program:`breseq` calibrates how it will call deletions.
 Deletion predictions are initiated at every position with unique-only coverage of zero.
 They are extended in each direction and merged until unique coverage exceeds a threshold calculated from the overall coverage distribution for the reference sequence.
-This cutoff is the the minimum coverage that satisfies the following relationship:
+This cutoff is the the minimum threshold coverage *t* that satisfies the following relationship:

-:math:`Pr( F(t) ) > 0.05\times\sqrt{L}`,
+:math:`F(t) > 0.05\times\sqrt{L}`,

-where *F* is the negative binomial cumulative distribution function with best-fit mean and size parameters, *t* is the threshold coverage, and *L* is the reference sequence length.
+where *F* is the negative binomial cumulative distribution function with best-fit mean and size parameters and *L* is the reference sequence length.

 In some cases there is ambiguity concerning the size of missing coverage regions because they encompass or overlap regions with degenerate read matches.
 Even if a specific example of a repetitive region is deleted, there will still appear to be coverage because exact copies still exist elsewhere in the genome.

 :program:`breseq` assumes that any regions with degenerate coverage that occur wholly within a region of low unique coverage (defined as above) have been deleted with the flanking sequences.
 If a region of degenerate coverage overlaps one end of the missing region prediction, then that end is assigned a range of possible reference positions.
 They reflect the two extreme possibilities that (1) the entire contiguous repetitive region is missing and (2) the entire contiguous repetitive region is still there.
 To determine the latter boundary, the same extend algorithm and threshold used for unique-only coverage are applied to the degenerate coverage depth normalized to the number of matches each degenerate read had in the original genome.

 This example shows things....

-Missing coverage evidence is tallied in parallel with read alignment evidence as :program:`breseq` traverses the pileups of reads to the reference genome.

 Mutational event prediction
 ---------------------------